 If you only need car insurance for a brief period, such as a month, a week, or even one day, there aren't any car insurers that specifically offer this kind of product.
 However, you can still get cover!

 1. Take out a regular policy and pay monthly - cancel it when you don't need it anymore.

 Want short term car insurance?
 Start comparing some options

-Only want car insurance for a short time period?
+Only want temporary car insurance?
 We've got your solve.

 If you're after car insurance for a short-period of time for whatever reason, this is probably the simplest way to get cover for your vehicle.